 Moving Forward with a Reverse Mortgage

-When a senior find himself or herself unable to afford his or her home, but has some overwhelming reason to remain there, instead of selling or downsizing, a reverse mortgage, also known as a home equity conversion mortgage (HECM), can provide access to the equity in the home without the traditional monthly payments associated with a mortgage.
+When a senior is unable to afford his or her home, but has some overwhelming reason to remain there, instead of selling or downsizing, a reverse mortgage, also known as a home equity conversion mortgage (HECM), can provide access to the equity in the home without the traditional monthly payments associated with a mortgage.
 In order to qualify for a reverse mortgage, the borrower must be at least 62 years old and own their home.
-The home must be the borrower’s primary residence, and not a rental or vacation property.
-If the borrower has an existing mortgage on the property, he or she must pay off the existing loan with money received from the reverse mortgage.
+The home must be the borrower’s primary residence, not a rental or vacation property.
+If the borrower has an existing mortgage on the property, the existing loan must be paid off with money received from the reverse mortgage.
 There are no income requirements.
 Further, if they are participating in the federal HECM program, the borrower must undergo consumer counseling before being approved for the reverse mortgage.

 Similar to a traditional loan, the property would be appraised as part of the approval process.
 The amount that can be borrowed depends upon the appraised value of the home, its location, interest rates, and, if there are co-owners, the age of the younger borrower.
 Once the loan is closed, payments from the mortgage to the borrower can be taken in a variety of ways, including lump sum, monthly payments, or a line of credit.
 Typically, the line of credit increases as the homeowner ages thereby allowing more money to be borrowed over time.
 Once a reverse mortgage is obtained, the borrower remains responsible for the maintenance and upkeep of the home, as well as for the property insurance and real estate taxes, with any applicable abatement.